Detectability of Varied Hybridization Scenarios using Genome-Scale Hybrid Detection Methods: Introduction

 \section{Introduction}

 Phylogenetics studies the evolutionary history between organisms.
 In many popular phylogenetic inference models, these relationships are assumed to be best represented as a binary tree, where each child node arises from only one direct parent \cite{raxml, beast2, iq-tree}.
-However, a binary tree model ignores the possibility of a reticulation or gene flow events.
-Gene flow occurs when members of one population reproduce or otherwise exchange genetic information with another population, forming admixed populations or hybrid species \cite{barton1985-hyb-zone}.
-These reticulation events transform bifurcating phylogenetic trees into network structures, wherein taxa affected have more than one parental lineage \cite{phylo-networks-rice}.
+However, a binary tree model ignores the possibility of a reticulation or gene flow event.
+Gene flow occurs when members of one population reproduce or otherwise exchange genetic information with another population, which leads to the formation of admixed populations or new hybrid species lineages \cite{barton1985-hyb-zone}.
+These reticulation events transform bifurcating phylogenetic trees into network structures, wherein the taxa affected have more than one parental lineage \cite{phylo-networks-rice}.
 Non-tree-like evolution is common across the tree of life, found in groups such as insects \cite{introgression-drosophila}, plants \cite{introgression-wild-tomatoes} and mammals \cite{introgression-humans}.

 The study of gene flow events in the tree of life have been aided by recent advances in sequencing technology, granting evolutionary researchers access to genome-scale information.
 This abundance of information can be used to infer reticulation events such as introgression, hybrid speciation, and horizontal gene transfer.
 Each mechanism for gene flow leaves behind various traces in a population's genetic information, and may be identified through hybridization detection methods that leverage gene trees or sequence information \cite{phylog-approaches-review}.
+Though the exact biological processes originating gene flow might differ, in this paper, we broadly refer to descendants of reticulation events as hybrids, and the methods that detect them as hybridization methods.